-Under the Bankruptcy and Insolvency Act there are two types of proposals – Consumer Proposals and Division 1 Proposals.
+Under the Bankruptcy and Insolvency Act there are two types of proposals – Consumer Proposal and Division 1 Proposal.

 Both types of credit proposals allow you to settle the debt while preventing creditors from taking legal collection action like a garnishment.
 They also bind creditors into an agreement so your debt solution is set and will not change.